sassywares/glimmer/docs/philosophy.md

 ---

-That wraps up the best practices for ✨ Glimmer (so far), there is a lot more coming, please stay tuned and stay sassy!
+That wraps up the philosophy for ✨ Glimmer (so far), there is a lot more coming, please stay tuned and stay sassy!